KerbalNo15/Shutterlink/getting_started.md

 At this point, the camera should briefly flash "Under remote control" and image thumbnails will appear on the screen.

 The camera is now connected.
 To download an image, tap on it.

+## Remote Shutter Control
+In the image download mode, you can press either the volume up or volume down button to trigger a shutter release.

 ---
 ## Automatically Send Images as you Take Them